HMAS Swan (D61)

 HMAS Swan was a River-class torpedo-boat destroyer of the Royal Australian Navy (RAN).
 One of six built for the RAN, Swan was built at Cockatoo Island Dockyard, and entered service in 1916.
 The early part of the ship's career was spent on blockade duty in the Far East, before she was transferred to the Mediterranean for anti-submarine duty.
 Apart from performing shore bombardment during the Second Battle of Durazzo, Swan's wartime career was uneventful.

 The destroyer was placed in reserve in 1920, but was reactivated between 1925 and 1927 and assigned to Tasmania.
 Swan was decommissioned in 1928, stripped of parts, and sold for use as prisoner accommodation on the Hawkesbury River.
 After changing hands several times, the hull sank during gale conditions in 1934.

 Design and construction

 Swan was one of six River-class torpedo-boat destroyers built for the RAN.
 The destroyer had a displacement of 750 tons, was 250 ft 9 in long overall and 245 ft long between perpendiculars, had a beam of 24 ft 4 in, and a maximum draught of 8 ft 10 in.
 Propulsion machinery consisted of three Yarrow boilers feeding Parsons turbines, which supplied 10000 shp to the ship's three propeller shafts.

 Although designed to reach 26 kn, Swan was capable of reaching a maximum speed half a knot greater.
 Maximum range was 2690 nmi at 11.5 kn.
 The ship's company consisted of 4 officers and 67 sailors.

 The destroyer's main armament consisted of a BL 4-inch Mark VIII gun, supplemented by three QF 12-pounder 12 cwt guns.
 This was supplemented by three single 18 inch (450 mm) torpedo tubes and three .303-inch machine guns.
 Later in the ship's career, two depth charge throwers and four depth charge chutes were installed.

 Swan was laid down by the Cockatoo Docks and Engineering Company at Sydney in New South Wales on 22 January 1913.
 She was launched on 11 December 1915 by the wife of Sir William Rooke Creswell, the First Naval Member of the Australian Commonwealth Naval Board.

 The destroyer was commissioned into the RAN on 16 August 1916, six days before construction work concluded.
-The ship's name comes from the Swan River in Western Australia.
+Her name comes from the Swan River in Western Australia.